AnthonyLloyd/CsCheck/README.md

 - Shrunk cases have a seed value.
 Simpler examples can easily be reproduced.
 - Shrinking can be repeated to give simpler cases for high dimensional problems.

-CsCheck also makes multithreading and performance testing simple and fast.
+CsCheck also makes multithreading, performance and regression testing simple and fast.

 ### Examples